ITDevLtd/MCVirt/README.rst

 LICENSE
 =======

 MCVirt is licensed under GPL v2.
-For more information, please see `LICENSE.txt <LICENSE.txt>`_
+For more information, please see `LICENSE <LICENSE>`_

 COPYRIGHT
 =========